Neuropathological Correlates Of Amyloid Pet Imaging In Down Syndrome

 Digital Object Identifier (DOI)

 Abrahamson, Eric E.; Head, Elizabeth; Lott, Ira T.; Handen, Benjamin L.; Mufson, Elliott J.; Christian, Bradley T.; Klunk, William E.; and Ikonomovic, Milos D., "Neuropathological Correlates Of Amyloid Pet Imaging In Down Syndrome" (2019).
-Neurobiology.
+Translational Neuroscience.
 338.